Skip to main content

 On the new FAFSA, the term Expected Family Contribution (EFC) with the Student Aid Index (SAI).
 This name more accurately describes the index number used to determine aid eligibility and, unlike the EFC, the SAI may be a negative number down to -1500.

-• Parent on the FAFSA may change
+• Who is my parent on the FAFSA

 For single, divorced, or separated parents who do not live together, only the parent who provides the most financial support's information will be used.